jaydamani/ai-job-management/README.md

 ### Auth — cookies over tokens-in-localStorage

 This is one of those things where coding agents are consistently wrong.
-It always start with local storage for some reason.
+It always starts with local storage for some reason.
 Local storage is not meant to be secured so, this can cause trouble in later stages.

 This is the current strategy: